-was no evidence of orientation, fixation greater than 5 seconds or tracking of visual or auditory stimuli.
-No overt motor responses to command were observed.
-Prior to the fMRI scan, the patient was instructed to perform two mental imagery tasks when cued by the instructions "imagine playing tennis" or "imagine visiting the rooms in your home".
-These instructions were repeated several times outside of the scanner in an attempt to induce a rich and detailed mental picture during the scan itself.
+Prior to the fMRI scan, the patient was instructed to perform two mental imagery tasks when cued by the instructions "imagine playing tennis" or "imagine visiting the rooms in your home."
+These instructions were elaborated outside of the scanner in an attempt to induce a rich and detailed mental picture during the scan itself.
 Thus, one task involved imagining playing a vigorous game of tennis, swinging for the ball with both forehand and backhand, for the entire duration of each scanning block.
-The other task involved imagining moving slowly from room to room in her house, visualising the location and appearance of each item of furniture as she did so.
-In a third condition, the patient was asked to "just relax".
-Importantly, these particular tasks were chosen, not because they involve a set of fundamental cognitive processes that are known to reflect conscious awareness, but because imagining playing tennis and imagining moving around the house elicit extremely reliable, robust and statistically distinguishable patterns of activation in specific regions of the brain.
-For example, in a series of studies in healthy volunteers (28) imagining playing tennis was shown to elicit activity in the supplementary motor area, a region known to be involved in imagining (as well as actually performing) coordinated movements, in each and every one of 34 participants scanned.
-In contrast, imagining moving from room to room in a house commonly activates the parahippocampal cortices, the posterior parietal lobe and the lateral premotor cortices, all regions that have been shown to contribute to imaginary, or real, spatial navigation.
-In sharp contrast, when healthy volunteers are simply prompted with words such as "tennis" or "house" (with no prior instructions) or even with action sentences containing the same key words such as "The man enjoyed playing tennis" or "The woman looked around her house", no sustained activity is observed in these brain regions (27).
+The other task involved imagining moving slowly from room to room in her house, visualizing the location and appearance of each item of furniture as she did so.
+In a third condition, the patient was asked to "just relax."
+Importantly, these particular tasks were chosen, not because they involve a set of fundamental cognitive processes that are known to reflect conscious awareness, but because imagining playing tennis and imagining moving around the house elicit extremely reliable, robust, and statistically distinguishable patterns of activation in specific regions of the brain.
+For example, in a series of studies in healthy volunteers,28 imagining playing tennis has been shown to elicit activity in the supplementary motor area, a region known to be involved in imagining (as well as actually performing) coordinated movements, in each and every one of 34 participants scanned.
+In contrast, imagining moving from room to room in a house commonly activates the parahippocampal cortices, the posterior parietal lobe, and the lateral premotor cortices, all regions that have been shown to contribute to imaginary, or real, spatial navigation.
+In sharp contrast, when healthy volunteers are simply prompted with words such as "tennis" or "house" (with no prior instructions) or even with action sentences containing the same key words such as "The man enjoyed playing tennis" or "The woman looked around her house," no sustained activity is observed in these brain regions26 (see FIG. 3).

-These "wilful" responses in specific brain regions are sufficiently robust to allow rudimentary communication in healthy volunteers using real-time fMRI (Figure 3).
-For example, in one recent study a volunteer provided blinded experimenters with a list of names (e.g. Terry, Chris, Steve) and a list of relations (e.g. father, brother, brother-in-law) and was asked to imagine playing tennis when he wanted to convey a "yes" response to specific questions such as "Is you father called Terry?"
-(29).
+These "wilful" responses in specific brain regions are sufficiently robust to allow rudimentary communication in healthy volunteers using real-time fMRI (FIG. 4).
+For example, in one recent study a volunteer provided blinded experimenters with a list of names (e.g., Terry, Chris, Steve) and a list of relations (e.g., father, brother, brother-in-law) and was asked to imagine playing tennis in order to convey a "yes" response to specific questions such as "Is you father called Terry?"
+(Owen et al., unpublished findings).
 Over short 30-second repeating blocks of questions and rest, activity in the supplementary motor area was sufficient to establish when the volunteer was conveying "yes" and when he was not responding (indicating "no").

-In short, these brain responses can be used as a "neural marker", confirming that the participant retains the ability to understand instructions, to remember those instructions (from the pre-scan instruction period) and to carry out specific and highly constrained mental tasks in response to those instructions.
-In this sense, the participant has been shown to exhibit a willed or voluntary response that is the neural equivalent of lifting an arm or blinking an eye.
+In short, these brain responses can be used as a "neural marker," confirming that the participant retains the ability to understand instructions, to remember those instructions (from the prescan instruction period), and to carry out specific and highly constrained mental tasks in response to those instructions.
+In this sense, the participant has been shown to exhibit a willed or